 Fracturing fluids are composed of approximately 90 percent water.
 One of the principal drawbacks to hydraulic fracturing is its excessive water use.
 Each application of hydraulic fracturing consumes between three and seven million gallons of water.
 During the fracturing process, some of the fracturing fluid is permanently lost and the portion that is recovered is contaminated by both fracturing chemicals and dissolved solids from the formation.
 The recovered water, or flowback, represents a significant environmental challenge because it must be treated before it can be reintroduced into the natural water system.
 Although there is some recycling of flowback fluids for future fracturing, the majority of the flowback water is hauled from the well site to a treatment facility or to an injection well for permanent underground disposal.

-To mitigate these issues, an optimized, lightweight, and modular surface process involving natural gas liquefaction, compression, and injection will be developed and field tested to replace water as a cost-effective and environmentally-clean fracturing fluid.
+To mitigate these issues, an optimized, lightweight, and modular surface process involving natural gas compression, and injection will be developed and tested to replace water as a cost-effective and environmentally-clean fracturing fluid.
 Using natural gas produced from the well for hydraulic fracture stimulation will result in a near zero consumption of water.
-The gas, in a liquefied state, is injected as a fracturing fluid; it will mix with newly-released formation gas and both will be extracted to the surface.
-This eliminates the collection, waste, and treatment of large amounts of water, and reduces the environmental impact of transporting and storing the fracturing fluid.
+The gas is combined with a portion of water to generate foam which is injected as a fracturing fluid; it will mix with newly-released formation gas and both will be extracted to the surface.
+This greatly reduces the collection, waste, and treatment of large amounts of water, and reduces the environmental impact of transporting and storing the fracturing fluid.

 The primary benefit of this program is the ability to utilize natural gas as the primary fracturing fluid, thus, reducing water use.
 Traditional fracturing operations throughout the U.S. use a substantial amount of water, much of which is lost permanently or is difficult and expensive to decontaminate.
 In this research, natural gas will be readily obtained, either from the wellhead (produced gas) that is typically located near the well site or from nearby processing facilities.
 This technology will eliminate much of the environmental impact associated with transporting fracturing fluids to and from the well site.
 The process does not depend on large amounts of water, which will minimize the flowback water disposal problem associated with traditional hydraulic fracturing.
 Once the well begins producing natural gas, the natural gas that was used as the primary fracturing fluid can be introduced back into the pipeline.